 - Did I follow the expected protocols, especially in the case of account recovery?

 - Have I provided documentation where it’s appropriate?

 These building blocks are typically specific to the field of work you find yourself in, and there’s a trick to discovering them if you’re in the position of creating a rubric or scorecard for your team.

-The first thing you can do is to look at what your high performers are currently doing to provide high quality work.
-Which elements are always present in their interactions, and can you find across each conversation they touch?
+First, you can look at what your high performers are currently doing to provide high-quality work.
+Which elements are always present in their interactions, and can you find them across each conversation they touch?
 It’s good to work with multiple different agents if you can.